Dmitry-Matvienko/DayZ-Fishing-Bot/README.md

 **Errors due to missing DLLs (vcruntime140.dll, etc.)**
 - Install `Microsoft Visual C++ Redistributable (x86/x64)` from the Microsoft website.

-**The bot doesn't press LMB**

-In rare cases, the bot may not click the left mouse button.
-To resolve this issue:
-- Restart `DayzFishingBot.exe`
-- Most often, this is due to the fishing rod being in a “heavily damaged” state.
-Replace the fishing rod with a new one.

 ## Usage

 - **Stopping:** Press `Ctrl+C` in the console window to stop the bot gracefully.